-When it comes to battery management, both Battery Isolators and Automatic Charging Relays (also called ACRs or voltage sensitive relays) both safeguard reserve battery power, so as to prevent breakdowns and protect other vital vehicle or boat functions.
+When it comes to battery management, battery isolators and automatic charging relays (also called ACRs or voltage sensitive relays) are both used to safeguard reserve battery power to prevent breakdowns and protect other vital vehicle or boat functions.

-So then, how are these two components different?
+So, how are these two components different?
 Is one better than the other?
-Who should choose one over the other?
-Here, we examine these questions.
+When should you choose one over the other?
+Here are some things to keep in mind.

-Both battery isolators and automatic charging relays (ACRs) are designed to distribute charging current to multiple batteries, but manipulate current differently.
+Battery isolators and automatic charging relays (ACRs) are both designed to distribute charging current to multiple batteries, but each manipulates current differently.

 Battery isolators use silicon diodes to split a one-way flow of current that charges both batteries evenly so that accessory batteries cannot drain power from the main starting battery.
-While the isolator is the simpler and more familiar of the two methods, one drawback of this process is a slight voltage drop (about 0.7 volts) which can result in undercharged batteries, unless alternators with external voltage sensing are used.
-However, isolators with solid state construction, such as many of those by Surepower, means less moving parts that can malfunction or wear out, though these can generate heat.
+While the isolator is the simpler and more familiar of the two methods, one drawback is a slight voltage drop (about 0.7 volts) which can result in undercharged batteries unless alternators with external voltage sensing are used.
+Isolators with solid state construction, such as many in the Eaton Sure Power product line, have fewer moving parts that can malfunction or wear out, though these can generate heat.

-ACRs are automatic switches that sense when a charging source is being applied to either battery, and closes when the voltage on one rises high enough to indicate it is at or near full charge, normally around 13.3V, until it decreases to a safe level.
+ACRs are automatic switches that sense when a charging source is being applied to either battery, and close when the voltage on one rises high enough to indicate it is at or near full charge (normally around 13.3V) until it decreases to a safe level.
 This prevents both batteries from draining when there is not enough current to charge both.
-One advantage of the ACR is that it can be used with outboard motors and inverter/chargers that also absorb starting current and therfore can't work with an isolator.
-Blue Sea also asserts that ACRs simplify system design because "chargers and regulators that work with a single battery bank will still work with a multiple battery bank".
+One advantage of the ACR is that it can be used with outboard motors and inverter/chargers that also absorb starting current and thus won’t work with an isolator.
+ACRs can also simplify system design because chargers and regulators that work with a single battery bank will still work with a multiple battery bank.

-Both of these types of charge management devices are commonly used on boats, as well as work trucks and other commercial vehicles.
-But according to Waytek Account Manager Robert Iversrud, the preference for which one is used often boils down to the application and electrical design used.
+Both types of charge management devices—battery isolators and ACRs—are commonly used on boats as well as work trucks and other commercial vehicles.
+The preference for which one is used often boils down to the application and electrical design used.

 Whichever of the system you select, Waytek carries some standout options in both categories.